Bylaugh Hall: The Evans-Lombe family

-On inheriting the estate the Rev. Edward Evans took the extra name Lombe making his surname Evans-Lombe, he however only lived for a year and his younger brother Rev. Henry Evans then inherited in turn.
+On inheriting the estate, the Rev. Edward Evans took the extra name Lombe, making his surname Evans-Lombe; but he only lived for a year, and his younger brother Rev. Henry Evans then inherited in turn.
 He also added Lombe to his name in 1862.

-Rev Henry Evans-Lombe (1792-1878) was born in 1792 in Kirby Bedon.
-His father was Thomas Browne Evans (1767-1827) and his mother was Mary Hase who was the niece of Sir John Lombe.
+Rev Henry Evans-Lombe (1792–1878) was born in 1792 in Kirby Bedon.
+His father was Thomas Browne Evans (1767–1827) and his mother was Mary Hase who was the niece of Sir John Lombe.
 He was educated at Cambridge University and became a clergyman.
-In 1818 he married Sophia Cubitt who was the daughter of Thomas Cubitt of Honing Hall, Norfolk.
+In 1818 he married Sophia Cubitt, daughter of Thomas Cubitt of Honing Hall, Norfolk.
 The 1871 Census shows Henry and Sophia living at Bylaugh Hall with some of their family.
-There are also fifteen servants living in the Hall – a butler, two footmen, a housekeeper, a ladies maid, three housemaids, a scullery maid, a general domestic servant, a coachman, two grooms and two gardeners.
+There were also fifteen servants living in the Hall: a butler, two footmen, a housekeeper, a lady's maid, three housemaids, a scullery maid, a general domestic servant, a coachman, two grooms and two gardeners.

-He died in 1878 and his son Rev. Henry Evans-Lombe (1819-1897) inherited the Hall.
+He died in 1878 and his son Rev. Henry Evans-Lombe (1819–1897) inherited the Hall.
 He was born in 1819 in Norfolk.
 In 1849 he married his cousin Louisa Brown Evans.
 The couple had five children.
-He lived in the Hall with his family for almost twenty years and is listed in both the 1881 and 1891 Census with a very large number of servants.
+He lived in the Hall with his family for almost twenty years and is listed in both the 1881 and 1891 censuses with a very large number of servants.
 He died in 1897 and his son Major Edward Henry Evans-Lombe inherited the house.
-He did not live in the house but instead rented it to William Knox D’Arcy, a wealthy mining magnate, from 1899 until 1917 when D’Arcy died.
+He did not live in the house but instead rented it to William Knox D'Arcy, a wealthy mining magnate, from 1899 until 1917 when D'Arcy died.

 Major Edward Henry Evans-Lombe (1861-1952) was born in 1861 in Suffolk.
-He was educated at Cambridge University and joined the military forces in the Prince of Wales Own Norfolk Artillery Militia.
-He also managed his father's estate at Great Melton Hall.
-In 1886 he married Albinia Harriet Leslie-Melville who was the daughter of Alexander Samuel Leslie-Melville of Branston Hall, Lincoln.
+He was also educated at Cambridge University, and joined the military forces in the Prince of Wales' Own Norfolk Artillery Militia.< He also managed his father's estate at Great Melton Hall.
+In 1886 he married Albinia Harriet Leslie-Melville, daughter of Alexander Samuel Leslie-Melville of Branston Hall, Lincoln.
 The couple had two daughters who were frequently mentioned in the social pages.
 The eldest daughter Albinia Mary Evans-Lombe was married in 1911 and a photo is shown of the couple.

 In 1917 Major Edward Henry Evans-Lombe sold Bylaugh Hall and the 8,150 acre estate to speculators who promptly broke it up into lots and put it back on the market with estate agents John D Wood.
 The Hall and 736 acres of parkland were bought by the Marsh family.